« View All Posts

 Print/Save as PDF

-Michigan became the tenth state to legalize recreational marijuana use during 2018’s midterm elections.
+Michigan became the tenth state to legalize recreational marijuana use during the 2018 midterm elections.

 Just like any project you build, insulation needs to be a concern.
-This is especially true for grow rooms as controlling the moisture and temperature are very important.
+This is especially true for grow rooms, as controlling moisture and temperature is very important.
 The space where you choose to build your grow area could be a room in your basement or an outbuilding you put up on your property.
 Either way, the right insulation plays a major role.

-RetroFoam of Michigan has insulated a lot of grow rooms over the years.
-With that experience, we know the best insulation for grow rooms is closed cell spray foam as the wall cavities will be exposed.
-We promise to get more into that in just a bit.
+RetroFoam of Michigan has insulated many grow rooms over the years.
+With that experience, we know the best insulation for grow rooms is closed cell spray foam, as the wall cavities will be exposed.
+We promise to discuss that in a bit.

-In our continued efforts to educate homeowners, we are going to explain why closed cell spray foam is the best insulation for a grow room.
+In our continued efforts to educate homeowners, we will explain why closed cell spray foam is the best insulation for a grow room.

 Best Insulation for a Grow Room

-An air seal in a grow room is very important as it helps control the temperature and avoids any problems with moisture.
-Marijuana Venture recommends insulating the envelope of the room or building, which means from the top to the bottom, with closed cell spray foam.
+An airtight seal in your grow room is crucial for controlling the temperature and keeping moisture in check.
+Marijuana Venture suggests insulating the entire envelope of the room or building -- from top to bottom -- with closed cell spray foam.

-A good contractor will also recommend leaving the foam exposed on the walls and ceilings, as any drywall or paneling will bring you back to problems with moisture retention in those materials.
-If you want to change up the look of the walls and ceiling, the spray foam can be easily painted.
+They'll probably also advise leaving the foam exposed on the walls and ceilings because adding drywall or paneling can bring back the moisture issues you're trying to avoid.
+If you want a different look, no worries -- spray foam can be easily painted.

-Imagine this – your grow room is inside a metal building and you have fiberglass on the walls and ceiling.
-All of the moisture in the room is going to cling to that fiberglass which will soak it.
-That moisture is then held against the metal building causing it to rust and mold to grow in the fiberglass.
+Picture this -- your grow room is in a metal building, and you've used fiberglass insulation on the walls and ceiling.
+All that moisture in the room will cling to the fiberglass, soaking it through.
+That moisture then sticks around, leading to rust on the metal and mold in the fiberglass -- definitely not what you want.

 Foam Insulation for a Grow Room

-Closed cell spray foam is going to be the best choice for your grow room because it is going to help control the temperature and humidity you need to grow the best product.
+Closed cell spray foam is the best choice for your grow room because it helps control the temperature and humidity needed to grow the best product.

-Spray foam will make the room the airtight, conditioned space you need it to be for your plants to successfully grow.
+Spray foam will make the room the airtight, conditioned space your plants need to grow successfully.

 If you want to learn more about the benefits of spray foam, check out the Learning Center on our website.